trieuchinh/Autonomous_VehicleLocation/README.md

 - Determine region of interest to remove redundant data
 - Do detection on edge using CannyEdge detector
 - Do line segmentation using HougLineP algorithm.
 Compared to traditional HoughLine.
 HougLine with probability is better
 - Check wheter lane is either solid or dash lane at each side of the car.
+Using clustering method combined with standard deviation
 - Based on type of lane(Dash, Solid), You're able to distinguish LEFT, RIGHT, MIDDLE

 <br />This program was written in Python language.
 To run this program, some python packages are required such as opencv, sklearn. numpy.